With so many things to do in Chiang Mai, it’s easy to see how this is a top tourist destination in Thailand.

 Most people enter Thailand through Bangkok, which means you have various ways of getting to Chiang Mai.

 Several trains leave Bangkok daily for Chiang Mai.
 This trip will take you 12-15 hours.
 You can decide to travel during the day or opt for a sleeper train.
-You can book your train here.

 This is the quickest option to get to Northern Thailand from Bangkok.
 A flight to Chiang Mai International Airport takes about 1 hour.
 You can also fly directly to Chiang Mai International Airport if you’re coming from another Asian country.